kubevirt/monitoring/docs/runbooks/SSPCommonTemplatesModificationReverted.md

 ## Diagnosis

 The common templates should never be modified manually, find out if you are misusing the common templates by making such modifications.

+- Check the logs of the SSP Operator pods:
+	- `export NAMESPACE="$(kubectl get deployment -A | grep ssp-operator | awk '{print $1}')"`
+	- `kubectl -n $NAMESPACE logs --tail=-1 -l control-plane=ssp-operator`
+	- Look for lines similar to this to find the names of the restored Common Templates:
+	  `Changes reverted in common template: <template name>`

 ## Mitigation